West Sea Company

 Order Info

 2.62 IMPORTANT DIORAMA.
 Spectacular 19th century shadowbox ship model of the noted steam/sail barquentine (aka barkentine) "ALEXANDRIA" as identified on her port bow and flown on the name pennant aft.
 This extremely well-made diorama depicts the noble vessel underway with sails furled and its two stacks belching dark coal smoke and steam.
 It flies the house flag from the foremast and its name pennant from the aftermast.
 The vessel is precisely rigged with all standing and running rigging lines, full complement of deck equipment and passenger accommodations along the main deck.
 The lookout on the foc'sle points the way as the helmsman on the bridge steers the course.
 Realistically, on the bow a spray of cotton splashes as the stem cuts through the sea.
 The paper sea is painted with waves trailing aft.
 The fine ship qualities embodied in this presentation are incredibly detailed, certainly too innumerable to be completely listed here.
 But beginning at the bow: decorated stem, flying jib sail, foc'sle anchor davits, hawse pipe, anchor windlass, 2 anchors, ventilator, foc'sle hatch, ship's bell, bitts, port and starboard lamps, more ventilators, forward hatch, scored wooden deck, snaking winch, foremast, 2 cranes, cargo hatch, 2 ladders, bridge, helmsman with ship's wheel, 2 E.O.T.s, binnacle, bridge railing, life rings, access ladder, 2 ventilators, steam whistle, 4 lifeboats in davits, two large smokestacks, 3 funnels, 2 ventilators, engineroom skylight, mainmast, 2 cranes, 2 more lifeboats in davits, aft hatch, accommodation ladder, ventilator, after mast, poop deck hatch, large funnel, Captain's cabin skylight, 2 bitts, aft binnacle, after steering… and much, much more.
 There are more than 60 portholes represented.
 Adding to its authenticity the midship's Plimsoll mark is painted on the boot topping.
 All of these amazing details belie the beauty of the presentation.
 This is a near scale model shown is a realistic sea environment, adding much more to its charm over a similar static dockyard model.
 The scene is sealed under its original old wavy glass housed in an ornate gilded wooden frame.
 The ship itself measures 28 ½ inches long and 11 ¼ inches high from the waterline to the main mast truck.
 The case is 34 ½ inches long by 16 ½ inches high and 8 ½ inches deep.
 It is in remarkable original, well-preserved condition for such an object over 150 years old!
-Price Request Special Packaging
+2975 Special Packaging

 It is our studied assessment that this model was professionally made.
 We have had at least 2 similar examples in the course of our 40 year tenure which depicted different ships having similar quality attributes and execution.
 The particularly well-done rendering of the clouds and sky is attributed to highly regarded English marine painter Francis Hustwick,* suggesting this model was created in collaboration in a cottage industry catering to seamen.
 This clientele, intimately familiar with their vessels, accepted nothing less than absolute accuracy.
 Much akin to the port painters of the era who were commissioned by ships' officers and crewmen to paint their vessels in a realistic manner with details only a mariner could appreciate.
 Although it has a pleasing folk art quality, this model displays a realism and precision far beyond that of an amateur.